iNPUTmice/SecureConversation/README.md

-To use OpenPGP you have to install the open source app [OpenKeychain](http://www.openkeychain.org) and then long press on the account in manage accounts and choose renew PGP announcement from the contextual menu.
+To use OpenPGP you have to install the open source app [OpenKeychain](http://www.openkeychain.org) and then long press on the account in manage accounts and choose to renew PGP announcement from the contextual menu.

-#### OMEMO is grayed out.
+#### OMEMO is greyed out.
 What do I do?
 OMEMO has two requirements: Your server and the server of your contact need to support PEP.
 Both of you can verify that individually by opening your account details and selecting ```Server info``` from the menu.
 The appearing table should list PEP as available.
 The second requirement is mutual presence subscription.
 You can verify that by opening the contact details and see if both checkboxes *Send presence updates* and *Receive presence updates* are checked.

 #### How does the encryption for conferences work?

-For conferences, only OMEMO and OpenPGP are supported as encryption methods.
+For conferences, only OMEMO and OpenPGP are supported as an encryption method.
 (OTR does not work with multiple participants).

 ##### OMEMO